Is Twitter biased against BIPOC?

 Fairness evaluation

 In code4thought, we are deeply concerned with bias and discrimination in algorithmic systems, especially when these systems can crucially affect real people.
-So we did our own testing with our fairness and transparency service called Pythia and we investigated if Twitter’s model is truly bias-free as Twitter’s official reply suggested.
+So we did our own testing with our fairness and transparency service called iQ4AI and we investigated if Twitter’s model is truly bias-free as Twitter’s official reply suggested.

 In order to have a more systematic approach, we used a specialized dataset containing images of faces of different racial groups, which is balanced for all groups.
 To keep things simple we used only adult black and white males for our experiments and we constructed a new dataset containing combined photos — collages — of adult black males at the top, white adult males in the bottom and a white background between them.
 Our new dataset contained 4,009 pictures of black and white adult males, which we uploaded in an account on Twitter called @bias_tester.
 Finally, we manually labeled the preview photo of each tweet as ‘Black male’ if Twitter’s underlying model selected the black male, otherwise we labeled it as ‘White male’.